5 Things To Do Before Studying Abroad:

-5. Obtaining Medical Insurance while Studying Abroad
+5. Medical Insurance to Study Abroad

 Most study abroad programs will require you to participate in a student health insurance program or in a health benefit plan while you’re abroad.
 First, check to see if your current plan or the plan you are under covers you abroad, and second, if it covers you beyond the basic trip to the ER.
 If not, here are a few options to keep you safe: